BrighterCommand/Docs/source/EventDrivenCollaboration.rst

 message oriented middleware - a broker.
 The broker routes messages from a publisher to subscribers.
 Because of this, changes to the subscribers don't impact the publisher.
 The publisher remains independently deployable of its subscribers.

+So an Event Driven Architecture benefits from a lack of behavioral coupling too.

+(Note that if we use commands, and not events, between microservices i.e. the sender knows who should receive this instruction, we do not have temporal coupling, but we do have behavioral coupling).